Saint-François-Xavier, Paris: Organ

 The main organ is located in the rear of nave, over the portal.
 It was built in 1878 by the firm of Fermis and Persil.
 It was modified in 1830, again in 1923, and then was entirely restored beginning in 1993.
 The restored organ was inaugurated in 1996.

-The organ of the church is featured in The Organ Rehearsal, a work by Henry Lerolle shown at the Paris Salon of 1885, then in 1887 at the first exhibit of impressionist art in the United States, at the Metropolitan Museum.
-It was purchased and donated to the Metropolitan Museum, where it is displayed today.
+The organ of Saint-François Xavier church is featured in the painting The Organ Rehearsal, a work by Henry Lerolle shown at the Paris Salon of 1885, then in 1887 at the first exhibit of impressionist art in the United States, at the Metropolitan Museum.
+The painting was purchased and donated to the Metropolitan Museum, where it is displayed today.

 Organists

 The following have served as organist of Saint-François Xavier church since 1878: